Sales

 Becoming a Business Architect: Steps and Meaning

-Becoming a business architect means you'll design the strategic framework that guides a company's processes, systems, and policies.
-It's much like creating a blueprint for a complex building, but instead of rooms and corridors, you're mapping out information flows and business capabilities.
+As a business architect, you design the framework guiding a company's processes, systems, and policies, mapping information flows and business capabilities.

 Authors: